zachtheyek/Lanczos-Algorithm/README.md

-The following repository contains an implementation of the standard Lanczos Algorithm `src/lanczos.py`, as well as a notebook containing an example use-case `lanczos.ipynb`.
+The following repository contains an implementation of the standard Lanczos Algorithm in `src/lanczos.py`, as well as a notebook `lanczos.ipynb` containing an example use-case.
 For more information regarding the algorithm itself, visit [https://en.wikipedia.org/wiki/Lanczos_algorithm](https://en.wikipedia.org/wiki/Lanczos_algorithm).

 ## Installation